- Search The Registry

 He signed with the Buffalo Sabres on July 22, 1981.
 He made his NHL debut for the Sabres playing seven games.
 James became the first native-born African American to play in the NHL when he debuted with the Sabres.
 He was also the first native-born Floridian to play in the NHL.
 James' next NHL stint came in the 1986–87 NHL season with the Toronto Maple Leafs, playing four games.

-As an African American, James often faced situations at all levels of his career.
-He was the victim of incidents of racial prejudice from opposing fans and, sometimes, opposing players.
+As an African American, James often faced situations at all career levels.
+He was the victim of racial prejudice from opposing fans and, sometimes, opposing players.
 On the ice, James became revered for his fighting ability.
 Spirited bouts and victories over noted enforcers Terry O'Reilly and John Kordic were part of his record.

 James has said, "I feel I have opened a few doors for guys that might not have gotten that chance later on in their careers.
 So, to be able to do something like that for someone, whether it be my race or someone else's race, it's just a nice thing to do."